Should I Watch..? GoldenEye

 What's the big deal?

 GoldenEye is an action spy thriller film released in 1995 and is the seventeenth entry in the James Bond series.
-It marked the long-awaited return of 007 after a six year absence due to legal issues and previous star Timothy Dalton quitting the role after Licence To Kill (1).
+It marked the long-awaited return of 007 after a six year absence due to legal issues and previous star Timothy Dalton quitting the role after Licence To Kill in 1989.
 Instead, the film introduces Pierce Brosnan as the new Bond and sees him face off against a former ally against the backdrop of the fall of the Soviet Union.
 It is also the first film in the Bond series not to use any elements from any of Ian Fleming's source material but despite this, it became a box office smash when it grossed over $350 million worldwide, considerably better than either of Dalton's two films.
-It also became the first time that Judi Dench played M, a role she would continue to hold until 2012's Skyfall (2).
+It also marked the debut appearance of Judi Dench as M, a role she would continue to hold until 2012's Skyfall.

 What's it about?

 The film opens in 1986 where British secret agent James Bond is on a mission with fellow 00-agent Alec Trevelyan to destroy a Soviet chemical weapons facility.
 During the mission, Alec is taken hostage by Colonel Arkady Ourumov and eventually killed whilst Bond makes his escape.
 The film then leaps to the present where Bond and MI6's new M observe strange occurances around a remote Russian satellite dish in Siberia where it appears that a previously undetected satellite weapons system called GoldenEye has obliterated the base, leaving sole survivor Natalya Simonova.